intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 Word, the file may be sent, but should be accompanied by a generally readable file.

-Different organisation have different requirements on the format of liaison statements.
-There are no requirements from the IETF on the format of the actual liaison statement, however, we require the metadata (address information and purpose) as indicated in the previous section to be recorded explicitly.
-As such when receiving statement from other organisation these metadata should be extracted.
+Different organisations have different requirements on the format of liaison statements.
+There are no requirements from the IETF on the format of the actual liaison statement; however, we require the metadata (address information and purpose) as indicated in the previous section to be recorded explicitly.
+As such, when receiving statements from other organisations, these metadata should be extracted.
 Further, the content of the statement must be recorded.
-This content may be recorded by archiving a received document in its original format, such as PDF or word, or may be transformed into an another format, such as plain text or markdown, when it is reasonable to do so.
+This content may be recorded by archiving a received document in its original format, such as PDF or word, or may be transformed into another format, such as plain text or markdown, when it is reasonable to do so.

 For statements sent from the IETF, it is recommended to provide the content in plain text but also provide an attachment following the formatting requirements of the receiving organisation if possible.
-If cases where we have a liaison manager, it is the responsiblity of the liaison to check or convert the formatting requirements.
+In cases where we have a liaison manager, it is the responsibility of the liaison to check or convert the formatting requirements.
 It is further recommended to convert received documents in proprietary formats into PDF and upload both version as attachments.